onasman/jsfs-tool-dotfiles/README.md

    ```

 ### Oh no - I've installed the wrong things and it's failing - do I need to reinstall the entire computer

-(This section might or might not be written after a horrible incident... by Marcus).

 No worries - you can easily scrap the installations of both our dotfiles and the OhMyZsh, with these simple commands: